-Your SaaS will continue to need ongoing support after release.
-This means that you’ll need a budget for your SaaS hosting costs, supplementary software costs, bug fixes, and more.
+Since your SaaS will continue to need ongoing support after release, you’ll need to budget for your SaaS hosting costs, supplementary software costs, bug fixes, and more.

 Define the Scope of your SaaSAnother important thing to consider before leaping into the development process is the ultimate scope of your SaaS.

 Will it be a tool or a platform?

 Determining what kind of system you’re building is going to be one of the key choices you need to make to determine your cost to build a SaaS.
 Tools are more limited in scope, aiming to do just one or two things really well.
 Examples of tools are systems like Buffer and Hootsuite.
 Platforms go a bit farther, and are “full-featured”, usually containing several tools within their scope that interact and allow for much more total functionality.
 Examples of platforms include Facebook and Asana.